I found this note, nailed onto a tree on my front lawn. I really don’t know how to describe it. I’ll just let you read it yourself.

 Two figures, emerging from the woods, towards the camera.
-They were almost humanoid, but all five limbs stretched to nightmarish proportions.
-Blank white skin, pure albino, that looked more like tree bark than anything on a mammal.
+They were almost humanoid, with the exception of their limbs, which stretched to nightmarish proportions.
+Their blank, white skin was that of a pure albino, and looked more like tree bark than anything you expected to find on a mammal.
 A cloud of fireflies surrounded the duo.

 The shorter one looked emaciated.
-I could see the rib cages around which their… their eyes!
+I could see their rib cages, around which their… their eyes!
 God, their eyes!
 So small, so red.

-The longer one with their white hair, didn’t look alive anymore.
-They were just skin wrapped around skeletons.
-Their empty eye sockets had fireflies swarming out of them.
-Both reaching for the camera man.
+The taller one, with its white hair, didn’t look alive anymore.
+They were little more than skin wrapped around a skeleton.
+Fireflies swarmed out of the pair’s empty eye sockets.
+Both reached for the cameraman.

 I looked at the article surrounding the picture.
-It was a blog post by hiker, twenty years after the two kids had been written about last.
-The picture was a mystery to the camera man as well.
+It was a blog posted by a hiker, twenty years after the last mention of the two kids.
+The picture was a mystery to the cameraman as well.
 He’d been wanting to go to the woods pictured for a while now, but he never actually remembered going there.
-The picture had just appeared in his camera one day, out the blue.
+The picture had just appeared on his camera one day, out the blue.

 We worked through our reading list at a much faster pace starting from that moment.

 Maybe we should’ve gone slower.
-At least every book, every website we’d left untouched promised hope.
-The books we finished and tossed aside promised nothing but the clearing in the woods as your future.
+At least every book, every website we’d left untouched, promised hope.
+The books that we finished and tossed aside promised nothing but the clearing in the woods as one’s future.